-When you have orders please contact the School Liaison Officer (SLO) for current schools and information.
+If you have children, as soon as you have orders to Busan or Chinhae, please contact the School Liaison Officer (SLO) for information.

-KOREA.SLO@fe.navy.mil DSN: 315.762.5381 COMM: 82+ 055.540.5381 There are no DODEA schools in Chinhae or Busan but you still may find outdated information online about the CT Joy Elementary School that closed in June 2017.
+KOREA.SLO@fe.navy.mil Or see Phone Roster There are no DODEA schools in Chinhae or Busan but you still may find outdated information online about the CT Joy Elementary School that closed in June 2017.
 Families stationed in Chinhae and Busan take part in the non-DoD School Program (NDSP) and the children attend local international schools.
 The goal of the NDSP is to help with the cost of education in international locations as well as support for making the transition back to education in the United States as seamless as possible.
 The NDSP does not inspect or certify schools; families are given the opportunity to select the school that works best for the needs of their children.

 The NDSP helps cover costs that would not normally be expenses for families in the states such as fees for tuition and enrollment, textbooks and transportation.

 These expenses that are covered by the NDSP are known as allowable expenses.
 Any expenses that will be the responsibility of the families are known as non-allowable expenses.
 These are expenses that would be covered by the parents if their children were attending school in the United States or at a Department of Defense Education Activities (DoDEA) school.
 These non-allowable expenses would include fees for meals, camps, field trips and uniforms amongst others.